Books of Kings: The two kingdoms to the fall of Samaria (14:1–17:41)

 Jotham is a good king, but, again, the high places are still being used.
 He rebuilds the Upper Gate of the Temple.
 Aram and Israel attack Judah during his reign.
 He dies and is succeeded by his son Ahaz.
-Ahaz, unlike the last few generations of his family, is a bad king, even going so far as to sacrifice his son.
+Ahaz is a bad king, even going so far as to sacrifice his son.
 Rezin, king of Aram, retakes Elath and gives it to Edom during the ongoing attacks.
-In an attempt to resolve the situation, Ahaz writes to Tiglath-Pileser for help, which Tiglath-Pileser does by capturing Damascus, deporting its citizens and killing Rezin.
-Ahaz travels to Damascus to meet Tiglath-Pileser, and while there sends a sketch of a new altar back to Jerusalem, which is built before he returns.
+In an attempt to resolve the situation, Ahaz writes to Pul for help, which he gives by capturing Damascus, deporting its citizens and killing Rezin.
+Ahaz travels to Damascus to meet Pul, and while there sends a sketch of a new altar back to Jerusalem, which is built before he returns.
 He places it in the Temple upon his arrival.
 To symbolise his deference to the king of Assyria, he then removes much of the decoration in the Temple.
 He dies and is succeeded by his son Hezekiah.

 Hoshea is evil, but not as bad as the preceding kings of Israel.
 During Hoshea's reign, Shalmaneser of Assyria attacks Israel in response to Israel's maintaining diplomatic relations with Egypt and refusing to pay tribute to Assyria.
 Shalmaneser conquers Samaria and deports its citizens to Media.
 All this happens because Israel has broken the commandments, principally by worshipping other gods and ignoring the prophets.
-This leaves only Judah left, and even they are guilty of following the religious practices introduced by Israel.
+This leaves only Judah, and even they are guilty of following the religious practices introduced by Israel.
 The king of Assyria then sends his subjects to resettle Samaria, led by an Israelite priest, whose job is to teach them the rites God requires.
 While they take this on board, they nonetheless continue worshipping their own national gods.